CMSgov/bluebutton-web-server/insights/scripts/readme.md

 ## 4. Upload the converted files to S3:

 * You can use the AWS S3 console or the provided Bash script "upload_folders_to_s3.sh" to upload the files.
 Note that the console method may need additional permissions for your AWS user account on the S3 bucket.
+* To use the script you will need to be logged in with credentials to run AWS CLI commands.
-* This also uses GZIP to compress the files before uploading them.
+* The script also uses GZIP to compress the files before uploading them.
 * The following is an example of using the script to upload the files produced in #3.
     ```
     cd output_dir